 3) That doesn’t sound like fun.
 Can I prevent varicose veins?

-Sadly, as we suggested earlier, for a third of women “nature wins” in this scenario, and there is not much you can do to completely prevent them if your other risk factors for varicose veins collide with becoming pregnant.
+Sadly, as we suggested earlier, for a third of women “nature wins” in this scenario.
+There is not much you can do to completely prevent them, if your other risk factors collide with becoming pregnant.

-· Try not to sit or stand for long periods of time.
+But what you can do, is try not to sit or stand for long periods of time.
 If your work keeps you at your desk all day, make sure to get up and walk around at least once an hour, and consider putting a small stool under the desk to elevate your legs.
+Another thing that will help is maintaining a healthy weight and getting regular exercise.
+We also suggest wearing medial grade compression stockings during the day.
+Compression stockings can help to compress your swollen veins, stop them from growing as fast, and promote more healthy blood flow.
+They will also help ease the symptoms of varicose veins.

 We recommend that you consult a vein doctor to have your varicose veins checked out by a specialist, but in most cases, we DON’T recommend vein removal treatment during pregnancy.